Mofsy/wc-webmoney/readme.txt

 Support purses: **WMR**, **WMZ**, **WME**, **WMU**

-Found a bug?
-Send it with the page in the plugin settings one click :)

 == Translations ==
 * English - default, always included
 * Russian - always included